 Fundamentals of Botany

-May 19 @ 9:30 am - 3:30 pm
+May 27 @ 9:30 am - 2:30 pm

 Dr. Lois Berg Stack recently retired from her position as the University of Maine Cooperative Extension’s ornamental horticulture specialist.
-In her role, she conducted applied research on plants that support native bees and honeybees, and on production of chokeberry as a nutraceutical crop.
+In her role, she conducted applied research on plants that support native bees and honeybees and the production of chokeberry as a nutraceutical crop.
 She also worked extensively with home gardeners on landscape topics such as management of invasive species and selection and management of Maine landscape plants.